brandenbyers/CSwiftTesting/README.md

 Example setup for `swift test` from the command line.

-cee.h is the bridging header between C and the Swift Testing target.
+`src/includes/Bridging-Header.h` is the bridging header between C and the Swift Testing target.